Ten Dystopian Novels To Read Before You Die

 8. Nineteen Eighty-Four – George Orwell (1949)

-Probably the most famous book on this list and a book which has introduced language and ways of understanding power which have filtered down into popular culture.
+Probably the most famous book on this list and a book which has introduced neologisms to our language, and ways of understanding power which have filtered down into popular culture.
 The term “Big Brother” is, perhaps, the best example of a phrase in modern literature which has become naturalised into society, spawning a TV show (please forgive me while I spit…) and if you use the term people will instantly recognise what you mean – watch what you are doing because the powers that be are watching.

 Despite the year in the title having passed three decades ago the book remains a deeply dark and prophetic vision which many people increasingly see coming to pass, with not only the use of digital media allowing Big Brother to pry like never before, but the increasing economic segregation into the rich, the haves and the have-nots.